How to donate:

 These evaluations are focused on the suitability of you and your pet becoming a visiting team.
 This is not an obedience test.
 It is a Behavioural Assessment.
 Our visiting pets should be well mannered, love people and be well socialized (i.e. new things are ok).

 You and your pet will be evaluated together as a Team.
 Only those that have passed the Evaluation, completed the membership paperwork & monitored visits, will be allowed to handle the pet during Pet Therapy Visits on behalf/for TPOC.
 You will be asked to bring health records for your pet to the evaluation for the evaluator / teamleader to validate.
-Your pet should be well groomed and wearing a regular Flat Buckle or Snap Collar for dogs.
+Your pet should be well groomed and wearing a plain flat collar or harness for dogs.
+Harnesses and collars must not have any moving parts, bling, or be classified as a “no-pull or anti-pull” device.
 Cats are to wear a harness and arrive in a carrying crate.
 Leashes for both cats and dogs should be between six (6) and four (4) foot fabric, nylon or leather.

 At the completion of the evaluation, should you pass, you will be asked to provide references and given information about submitting for a police records check.
 The police records check is particularly focused on ensuring our comfort and the facilities comfort of your interaction with the vulnerable sector.